OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/interacting-within-the-scene.markdown

 Creative suggestion : Lock & Release objects (3D)

 Bonus: When released, object move around your body in a circular fashion.
 When released, the object stay in position, but moves as you do (follow you)

+or : launching object. little physique added, and stop on contact with the floor.